 MELBOURNE 4.0 Taskforce is preparing Greater Melbourne for the accelerating speed of innovation and disruption that has catapulted us to the early stages of the ‘Fourth Industrial Revolution’.

-The Taskforce is developing a plausible range of futures for Melbourne’s economy.
-These scenarios provide a frame of reference to have a structured dialogue and generate strategic options so we can prepare for each possible future economic environment.
+These plausible range of futures for Melbourne’s economy will provide a frame of reference to have a structured dialogue and generate strategic options so we can prepare for each possible future economic environment.

 Thought leadership pieces